Jurickson Profar Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 25th-ranked team ERA across all league pitching staffs (4.67).
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.73).

-- In his most recent appearance on Saturday, the righty tossed 6 1/3 innings against the Milwaukee Brewers, allowing three earned runs while surrendering six hits.
+- The righty's most recent time out came on Sunday against the Milwaukee Brewers, when he went seven innings, surrendering two earned runs while giving up five hits.

-- The 29-year-old has a 3.20 ERA and 6.4 strikeouts per nine innings across 19 games this season, while giving up a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.